 Reasons for outsourcing: reducing costs, solving capacity issues, accessing the pool of talents and skills.

 Skype demonstrates a similar experience to the WhatsApp example by focusing on finding talent globally.
 Both organizations have shown that the most critical requirement is the skills available and not just their geography.

 Slack has revolutionized the way companies work and changed collaboration as we know it.
 In many cases, Slack has perhaps done too much to improve communication as employees sitting beside each other will often just slack each other instead of conversing in person!

-Started in 2013, Slack has quickly become the defacto standard within high tech organizations for internal communication.
-With its simple to use interface and its integration capabilities, it’s a definite winner, but this success didn’t happen by itself.
+Started in 2013, Slack has quickly become the de facto standard within high-tech organizations for internal communication.
+With its simple-to-use interface and its integration capabilities, it’s a definite winner, but this success didn’t happen by itself.

 Slack had a core team of only four developers that built the product and took it to market.
 However, this group knew that for their product to be successful, they needed to ensure that it looked good and worked flawlessly.
 To that end, Slack engaged an outsourced design firm for beta testing.
 This feedback about what worked and what did not with the product helped Slack build a solution that businesses embraced.

 Reasons for outsourcing: improving quality, accessing the pool of talents and skills.